AeronFaust/CISC-7700X-HW-6/README.md

 Run: ./main

 A modified KNN classifier from HW 2 that using mapping to count votes.
-Achieves accuracy of 100% but takes really long to run, around 0.3s per data entry.
+Achieves accuracy of 100% but takes really long to run, roughly O(N^2) per entry.